US Medical Experts To Vote On Pfizer Covid Boosters - UrduPoint

 Any expressions of hesitancy or calls for limits on who should get boosters may be taken as a rebuke of the Biden administration, which announced the measure prior to consulting its science agencies.

-Two senior FDA officials signed on to a letter in The Lancet this week that said "booster doses for the general population are not appropriate at this stage in the pandemic."
-Pfizer's briefing documents show it plans to cite studies that demonstrated waning immunity against infection several months out from the first two doses.
+Even before the meeting, two senior FDA officials co-signed a letter in The Lancet this week that said "booster doses for the general population are not appropriate at this stage in the pandemic." - Continued efficacy against hospitalization - At the meeting, Pfizer officials cited studies that demonstrated waning immunity against infection several months out from the first two doses.

+"The demonstrated safety and effectiveness of a third dose support adding a booster dose to the vaccination schedule," said Donna Boyce, Pfizer's senior vice president of global regulatory affairs.

-But a growing body of US research has shown two doses continue to confer high protection against severe outcomes -- albeit at slightly diminished levels for the elderly.
+But a growing body of US research -- including a dataset presented by Pfizer itself at Friday's meeting -- has shown two doses continue to confer high protection against severe outcomes.

-Pfizer will also present data showing boosters increased antibody levels against the Delta variant, as well as research from Israel, which ran a booster campaign for the general population, to help make its case.
+Pfizer also presented data showing boosters increased antibody levels against the Delta variant.

+Sharon Alroy Preis, an official with Israel's health ministry, presented data from her country which ran a booster campaign after experiencing a Delta wave, and has approved boosters for everyone aged 12 and up.

+"Administration of booster dose helped Israel dampen severe cases in the fourth wave," she said.